Seldaek/cang-client/README.md

 When you feel like contributing, I highly recommend to install [PhantomJS](http://www.phantomjs.org/) for automated, headless testing.
 Run `$ cake autotest` to have test running in the background while hacking.

-When you're done with changes, make sure to run `$ r.js -o name=cang baseUrl=./compiled out=cang.min.js` to update the concatenated & minified js file for production use.
+When you're done with changes, make sure to run `$ r.js -o name=kang baseUrl=./compiled out=kang.min.js` to update the concatenated & minified js file for production use.

 License & Copyright